 At the University of Hull I’m a Learning and Teaching Enhancement Advisor.
 I started here in November 2015 as a Technology Enhanced Learning Advisor.
 The recent shift from TEL to LTE is interesting.
 Same letters.
 Different T’s.
 Technology to Teaching* Are they different or the same?
 Can you talk about one without the other?

 Unlike my previous role (Senior Lecturer Education Development), here at the University of Hull, I don’t have an academic contract.
 What does it mean this mean in practice?
 I’m not sure.
 Am still trying to work it out.**

 - * see #HEblogswap post from 13th September 2017 #HEblogswap

 - **When is an academic not an academic? insert link to blog post here

 More than a few people have say to me they’d like to blog but don’t have the time.
 We’re all time poor.
 With a p/t PhD and an allotment, I know what it’s like!

 If you want something enough you’ll find the time.
 I’m a writer and a reflective practitioner so words and reflection are a large part of my life.
 The blog is a snapshot of my thoughts and progress with learning, teaching and research.
 It’s also a sort of personal writing challenge – it should be possible to find @750 words a week and once you get into the habit it’s not so hard.

 Pat Thompson suggests Seven reasons why blogging can make you a better academic writer The point about finding your writing voice is particularly relevant.
-As academics we need to express ourselves and be publishable.
-Blogging is good practice for the craft of writing; a skill often taken for granted.
+We live in an increasingly digital age where other people will use google to find out more about you.
+Blogging is a way of taking control of your identity.
+It’s also excellent writing practice; a skill often taken for granted.
 How many times do you see workshops for academics to learn to write?

 - Blogging can help you to establish writing as a routine